EU Probes Facebooks Kustomer Buyout Over Data Concern - UrduPoint

 EU Probes Facebook's Kustomer Buyout Over Data Concern

-The EU commission has launched an investigation into a buyout by Facebook of a US startup over concerns that the social media giant could misuse personal data
+The European Commission has launched an investigation into Facebook's buyout of a US startup, over concerns that the social media giant could misuse personal data

-Brussels, (UrduPoint / Pakistan Point News - 18th May, 2021 ) :The EU commission has launched an investigation into a buyout by Facebook of a US startup over concerns that the social media giant could misuse personal data.
+Brussels, (UrduPoint / Pakistan Point News - 18th May, 2021 ) :The European Commission has launched an investigation into Facebook's buyout of a US startup, over concerns that the social media giant could misuse personal data.

-The commission, the EU's powerful antitrust authority, said its investigation came at the request of 10 national authorities, with Austria making the original demand.
+The commission, which runs the EU's powerful antitrust authority, said 10 national authorities requested an investigation, with Austria making the original demand.

 The deal is below the EU's usual financial threshold for merger investigations, but Europeans have become extra vigilant over Big Tech's appetite for startups and how it could harm competition.

-Google's purchase of Fitbit, the fitness wearables company, faced similar scrutiny with the giant forced to make assurances on data use in order to win the greenlight from Brussels.
+After coming under similar scrutiny for its purchase of wearables company Fitbit, Google was forced to make assurances on data use in order to win the green light from Brussels.

-The acquisition of Kustomer has raised red flags as it comes as Facebook continues a major push into e-commerce for its offerings, particularly its WhatsApp and Messenger messaging services.
+Of particular concern is Kustomer's popular "chat bot" technology, a customer dialogue channel used by banks, medical offices and airlines where users pump in sensitive information.

+Critics, including the Council for Civil Liberties in Ireland, where Facebook's EU headquarters are based, want assurances on how this data will be handled by Facebook.

-A German regulator last week slapped a three-month ban on Facebook collecting user data from WhatsApp accounts, which is part of the company's effort into increasing its effectiveness for businesses.
+The subject is a pressing one, with a German regulator last week slapping a three-month ban on Facebook collecting user data from WhatsApp accounts, part of the company's effort to increase its effectiveness for businesses.

 According to Facebook, more than 175 million people contact businesses via WhatsApp daily, and the number is growing.